matomo-org/matomo/tests/README.screenshots.md

        Then "Save this file as" and save it in the piwik/tests/PHPUnit/UI/expected-ui-screenshots/ directory.
        (If the screenshot test is for a plugin and not Piwik Core, the expected screenshot should be added to the plugin's expected screenshot directory.
 For example: piwik/plugins/DBStats/tests/UI/expected-ui-screenshots.)

+     _Note: When determining whether a screenshot is correct, the data displayed is not important.
+Report data correctness is verified through Integration and other PHP tests.
+The UI tests should only test UI behavior._
  * Push the changes (to your code and/or to the expected-ui-screenshots directory.
  * Wait for next UI Tests build [on travis](https://travis-ci.org/piwik/piwik-ui-tests).
 Hopefully, the build should be green!